 Downtown South Bend bustles with activity on the first Friday of every month, each with a different theme.
-“Dream Big Downtown” is scheduled for April 5.
-It’ll include a “Dream Big Downtown Contest,” where visitors can submit ideas for an experience that later comes true.
-Area restaurants will be serving up new, unique dishes and specials.
+“Tap into Spring” is scheduled for April 2.
+More details to come!

-When it’s time for a snack, satisfy your sweet tooth by heading to the South Bend Chocolate Factory.
-You can take a behind-the-scenes tour for a look at how the treats are made then grab a box to take home.
+Satisfy your sweet tooth by heading to the South Bend Chocolate Factory for a behind-the-scenes tour.
+You’ll get a closer look at at how the treats are made then grab a box to take home.
 If you’re in downtown South Bend, visit the café for a bit to eat and the kids play area.